1jour1vin

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-This deep garnet-colored Pomerol exudes great sensuality, with a bouquet reminiscent of very ripe red and black fruits and spices.
-The tannins are so silky and the freshness so pertinent that an impression of smoothness prevails on the palate.
-Yet the substance is indeed dense and full-bodied, powerful even on the finish, structured to stand the test of time.
+This deep garnet-colored Pomerol exudes great sensuality, with a bouquet evoking very ripe red and black fruits, as well as spices.
+The texture of the tannins is so silky and the freshness so pronounced that a sense of smoothness prevails on the palate.
+Yet the wine is undeniably dense and full-bodied, even powerful on the finish, and structured to stand the test of time.

 About the estate:

-Born in the mid-18th century, when it was known as Fazilleau, the vineyard was renamed L'Évangile in the early 19th century.
+Founded in the mid-18th century, when it was known as Fazilleau, the vineyard was renamed L'Évangile in the early 19th century.
 At that time, it covered 13 hectares, an area close to its current size (15 hectares).
-The first turning point in its history came during the Second Empire when it was purchased by Paul Chaperon, who built the château and quickly established its reputation by exploiting the qualities of a terroir that is both distinctive and well-balanced, with very pure clay, sand and gravel soils on a subsoil rich in iron oxide.
-L'Évangile was sold to the Rothschilds in 1990, marking the second major turning point for this cru, which then benefited from significant investment and the expertise of its director Charles Chevallier, who handed over the reins to Éric Kohler in 2015.
+The first turning point in its history occurred during the Second Empire with its purchase by Paul Chaperon, who built the château and quickly established its reputation by harnessing the qualities of a terroir that is both highly distinctive and well-balanced, featuring very pure clays, sands, and gravels over a subsoil rich in iron-rich clay.
+L'Évangile was sold to the Rothschilds in 1990, marking a second major turning point for this estate, which then benefited from significant investments and the expertise of its director, Charles Chevallier, who handed the reins to Éric Kohler in 2015.

 Robert Parker - Wine Advocate